cmungall/sparqlprog/README.md

 You can start a sparqlprog service running locally:

-`docker run -p 9083:9083 cmungall/sparqlprog`
+    docker run -p 9083:9083 cmungall/sparqlprog

 (requires docker)

-This creates a pengines service at localhost:9083/pengine
+This creates a pengines service at http://localhost:9083/pengine

-There is an example of how to contact this service in javascript in [bin/sprog-client.js](bin/sprog-client.js).
-You will need to do a `npm install pengines`.
+There is an example of how to contact this service in javascript in [sprog-client.js](bin/sprog-client.js).
+You will need to do:

+    npm install pengines

 ### SWISH